-In this article she discusses about the 7 Pillars of a Healthy Life which serves as an overview of some of the things that she do with people in her practice.
+In this article she discusses the 7 Pillars of a Healthy Life, which serves as an overview of some her recommendations for people in her practice.

 What is a healthy life?

-We see a lot of people on social media who post about weight loss.
-There is a huge emphasis on weight loss and people posting before and after pictures.
-There’s no doubt that it is really important and we want to have a healthy weight, but there are certainly plenty of other aspects to health that are more important than weight itself.
+We often see people on social media who post about weight loss.
+There is a huge emphasis on weight loss with people sharing before and after pictures.
+There’s no doubt that it is really important to maintain a healthy weight, but there are plenty of other aspects to health that are more important than weight itself.

-What are the seven pillars of health aside from healthy weight?
-Some of the things that we will be discussing are food and nutrition, sleep and rest, the importance of play and having fun, a healthy mindset and positive attitude, a sense of connection, our environment, and movement.
+What are the seven pillars of health, aside from a healthy weight?
+Some of the items we will be discussing are food and nutrition, sleep and rest, the importance of play and having fun, a healthy mindset and positive attitude, a sense of connection, our environment, and movement.

 1. Food and Nutrition

-As naturopathic doctor people come to see me because they don't know what to eat.
-There is conflicting information regarding nutrition and people are lost and often confused.
-Generally speaking, to have a healthy life, we need to have met certain food groups.
-Those are vegetable and fruits, healthy fats, whole grains, proteins.
-People aren’t sure exactly which diet is best for them because there's plenty of diets out there – Paleo Diet, Ketogenic Diet, Vegan diet.
-Remember, we have certain requirements in each of these food groups in order to be healthy.
-Protein is an important food group that we have certain daily requirement for intake.
-People who are vegetarian or vegan may have trouble meeting those protein requirements so it is helpful to know what your body weight is and what your actual requirements are.
-Oftentimes, when we break it down and actually look at what we’re eating and ask ourselves if we’re getting our requirements met, we find that we’re actually not meeting our body’s nutritional requirements.
-Especially if you’re vegan or vegetarian, we need to increase our sources of protein intake.
+As a naturopathic doctor, people often come to see for nutritional recommendations.
+There is a lot of conflicting information regarding nutrition, often leaving people lost and often confused.
+Generally speaking, to have a healthy life, we need to include several different components.
+These are vegetable and fruits, healthy fats, whole grains and proteins.
+What diet is best you?
+There are so many different diets out there; Paleo Diet, Ketogenic Diet, Vegan diet and more.
+Remember, we need to meet certain nutritional requirements in each of the food groups in order to be healthy.
+Protein consumption is incredibly important.
+People who are vegetarian or vegan often have trouble meeting these protein requirements, so it is helpful to know what your body weight is and what your actual requirements are.
+When we actually analyze our diet to see if our nutritional requirements are being met, we are often falling short.
+More often than not, we need to increase our protein intake.

-Whole grain, on the other hand, is a nutritional category but does everyone require greens?
-The answer is No. In fact, many people actually struggle with greens.
-They can cause trouble in our G.I. tract (Gastrointestinal Tract).
-Greens are part of the carbohydrate family and carbohydrates are important as we also need them in our diet, but how many carbs versus proteins and fats are needed?
-It varies from person to person and with our health goals and our ability to digest certain nutrients.
+Whole grains is another nutritional category… but does everyone require greens?
+The answer is No. In fact, many people struggle with digesting greens.
+Greens are part of the carbohydrate family, and carbohydrates are another important part of our diet, but how many carbs versus proteins and fats do our bodies require?
+This can vary from person to person, depending on your gender, age, health goals and ability to digest certain nutrients.

 2. Sleep and Rest

-Sleep and rest is another really important pillar for health.
-Many of us sleep at night but the question is, what is the quality of our sleep and what is the quality of our rest during the day?
+Sleep and rest is another vital pillar for health.
+Most of us sleep at night but the real question is: What is the quality of our sleep, and are we getting rest during the day?
 There is a difference between sleeping and restorative rest.
-This is something that if we’re not getting quality sleep or restorative rest during the day, that can really affect our health in major ways.
-Maybe we are getting 10 hours of sleep at night but maybe it’s not the best quality sleep, so how can we know?
+If we’re not getting enough quality sleep or restorative rest during the day, our health can be negatively impacted.
+How do you know if you are getting quality sleep?

 Good Signs of Quality Sleep: